 NCATS and Rare Diseases Research

-According to Orphanet, there are 6,000 to 7,000 rare diseases.
-Only a few hundred have any treatment.
+About 7,000 rare diseases affect humans, of which only a few hundred have any treatment.
 Although each rare disease affects fewer than 200,000 Americans, in total these illnesses affect an estimated 25 million people in the United States.
 Less than 5 percent of rare diseases have a treatment.

 NCATS is all about getting more treatments to more patients more quickly.
 The Center tackles rare diseases research through collaborative projects to study the commonalities and underlying molecular causes of these disorders.
 This approach creates the potential to speed the development of treatments for a number of rare and common diseases at the same time.